20 Best Things to Do in Freeport, ME

 There are RV sites, and water hookup is available for the RVs.

-This unique tourist attraction of Freeport attracts a lot of tourists.
+The Desert of Maine is a unique tourist attraction of Freeport that attracts many tourists.

-Located four miles from Freeport shopping center, the Desert of Maine has sand dunes spread across 38 acres.
+Located four miles from Freeport shopping center, the Desert of Maine has dunes across 38 acres.

 These dunes were formed after glacial melting thousands of years ago.

-Take a guided tour of the barn that was built sometime during the 1700s, from which you will learn a lot about the evolution and rich history of this unique geological phenomenon.
+Take a guided tour of the barn built sometime during the 1700s, from which you will learn a lot about the evolution and rich history of this unique geological phenomenon.

-There are a few nature trails as well, which are sure to interest hikers.
+There are a few nature trails that are sure to interest hikers.

-There's also a cafe here where visitors can have some food and beverages and freshen up for some more exploration.
+There's also a cafe where visitors can have some food and beverages and freshen up for more exploration.

 The tour starts at the South Freeport working harbor.